 of The Down Payment?

-For UAE residents, the down payment amounts to 20% without further expenses, however, expats have to pay 25% plus about 6-7% of the full property value for the ownership transfer as well as other accompanying fees.
+For UAE residents, the down payment amounts to 20% of the property value without further expenses depending on the bank.
+However, non-residents must pay up to 40% plus about 6-7% of the full property value for the ownership transfer and other accompanying fees.

 What Is The Recommended Ratio